 This is a new NHS initiative and so the scheme is currently being set up across Buckinghamshire.

-At Chiltern District Council we are committed to supporting this new social prescribing scheme and working with all stakeholders to make it a success
+We are committed to supporting this new social prescribing scheme and working with all stakeholders to make it a success

 To find out more about the scheme enquire at your local surgery.

-Chiltern District Council held a Social Prescribing Networking and Information event at the Kings Church, Raans Road, Amersham on Thursday 17th October.
+We held a Social Prescribing Networking and Information event at the Kings Church, Raans Road, Amersham on Thursday 17th October.